Alejogb1/job-board/blog-data/why-am-i-getting-the-trying-to-backward-runtimeerror-in-pytorch.md

 id: "why-am-i-getting-the-trying-to-backward-runtimeerror-in-pytorch"
 ---

-Alright, let’s tackle this 'Trying to backward' RuntimeError in PyTorch.
+, let’s tackle this 'Trying to backward' RuntimeError in PyTorch.
 It’s a classic, and I’ve certainly seen it enough times to have a pretty solid understanding of its typical causes and solutions.
 Let me break it down from my experience, and then we'll get into some concrete code.

 Essentially, this error arises when you attempt to compute gradients for a tensor that's not part of the computational graph, or has already had its computational graph detached or destroyed.
 Think of the computational graph as a directed acyclic graph tracking operations on tensors.
 During backpropagation (the `.backward()` call), pytorch traverses this graph backwards to compute gradients for all the tensors that require them.
 If a tensor isn't in this graph, or if the path back to it has been severed, the process breaks down and you get that dreaded 'Trying to backward' error.